3dfsb-dev/3dfsb/wiki/Google Summer of Code 2015.md

 - Create (and release) readme as a man page
 - Improve the approach action for textured objects (video, images, /dev/video*, files opened in the 3D world,...); move exactly to the position and orientation where the texture fills the entire screen perfectly.
 Test for different texture sizes and screen resolutions.
 - Add a CMake install target with a .desktop file like this one: https://aur.archlinux.org/packages/3dfsb/
-- Don't reset the key (repeat?) upon entering a new directory - I couldn't get this to work right away...
+- Don't reset the key repeat state upon entering a new directory so that, if you were pressing the forward key and entered a directory, you keep moving forward, even after entering the new directory.